leangjia/blender_docs/manual/compositing/types/filter/defocus.rst

 Bokeh Type
    The number of iris blades of the virtual camera's diaphragm.

-   Disk (to emulate a perfect circle) or Triangle (3 blades), Square (4 blades), Pentagon (5 blades), Hexagon (6 blades), Heptagon (7 blades) or Octagon (8 blades).
+   Disk (to emulate a perfect circle), Triangle (3 blades), Square (4 blades), Pentagon (5 blades), Hexagon (6 blades), Heptagon (7 blades) or Octagon (8 blades).
 Angle
-   This button is deactivated, if the Bokeh Type is set to Disk.
+   This slider is deactivated, if the Bokeh Type is set to Disk.
    It can be used to add a rotation offset to the Bokeh shape.
    The value is the angle in degrees.
 Gamma Correction